UMAprotocol/UMIPs/Implementations/zodiac.md

 This can be prevented by adding extra checks for complex proposals.
 Some examples are given in the "Short Challenge Windows" section above.

 It may be worthwhile to add extra checks even for theoretically simple proposals, since mistakes can happen in simple proposals, too.
 As an example, token transfers may require a public signature from at least one member of a committee or core team, so they can take accountability for any errors in the transaction.

+### Unclear, Incomplete, or Malformed Rules

+If the initial rules set in the module are unclear, incomplete, or malformed, there may not be a clean way to upgrade to a new set of rules, since it may be unclear if a proposal to change the rules is valid or not according to the (bad) old rules.

+It is important that the users of this identifier publish clear rules and that the rule change process, if any, be clearly specified.

+If the rules explicitly specified in the module are broken, but the DAO or other user(s) of the identifier have signaled clearly somewhere else what rules should be followed and why the process of selecting those rules is valid, UMA voters should use their best judgment for whether or not to consider those rules to be valid and, if valid, whether or not a disputed proposal follows those rules.

+This injection of UMA voter subjectivity into the system is messy and undesirable and should not be relied upon by users of this identifier.
+Poorly specified rules could result in disputed proposals and frozen governance for an indefinite period of time.